microsoft/ODBC-Specification/ODBC 4.0.md

     -   Driver returns the ordinal of the available column
     -   For rowset sizes greater than 1, the row for which the column is available can be determined through the `SQL_ATTR_ROWS_FETCHED_PTR` statement attribute.
 The client cannot assume that rows prior to the current value of `SQL_ATTR_ROWS_FETCHED_PTR` are complete until the entire fetch sequence has completed until the initial fetch or a subsequent call to SQLNextColumn returns a value other than `SQL_DATA_AVAILABLE`.

-5. If rowset size is 1, the app can update the binding information for the column only, which is used in the next call to SQLFetch/SQLFetchScroll.
+5. If rowset size is 1, the app can update the binding information for the current column only, which will used in the next call to SQLFetch/SQLFetchScroll.

-6. App optionally retrieves the data by calling SQLGetData or a nested handle, as appropriate.
+6. App typically retrieves the data by calling SQLGetData, or by reading data from the nested handle, as appropriate.

 7. App calls [SQLNextColumn](#61-sqlnextcolumn) to continue fetching the current row
+    -   Any nested handles on the same statement are closed, unless [SQL_GD_CONCURRENT](#361-sql_gd_concurrent-bit-for-sql_getdata_extensions) is specified and rowset size is equal to 1 (in which case any nested handles are closed upon the next call to fetch or close on the parent statement handle.)
     -   Driver returns `SQL_DATA_AVAILABLE`, along with the ordinal of the next column available to be retrieved, if additional columns are available
     -   Driver returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO` when all columns for which a binding has been specified have been retrieved.
 The application must not assume any bindings have been populated until SQLNextColumn returns `SQL_SUCCESS` or `SQL_SUCCESS_WITH_INFO`.

 8. App can call SQLGetData, or retrieve nested data, for additional columns beyond the last bound column, or subject to the ordering constraints of the driver.

+### 3.6.1 `SQL_DESC_DATA_AT_FETCH` descriptor field

+A new application row descriptor (ARD) field, `SQL_DESC_DATA_AT_FETCH`, is added to specify that a column is to be retrieved through a `SQL_DATA_AVAILABLE` state at fetch time.

+- `SQL_FALSE` (default) specifies that the driver will return data for the column directly to the application's buffer if a binding is specified
+- `SQL_TRUE` specifies that the driver will return SQL_DATA_AVAILABLE when reading the column

-### 3.6.1 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`
+### 3.6.2 `SQL_GD_CONCURRENT` bit for `SQL_GETDATA_EXTENSIONS`

 A new SQL GetData Extension, `SQL_GD_CONCURRENT`, is added.

-If the driver reports `SQL_GD_CONCURRENT`, fetching partial data from one column (using SQLGetData) or on a nested statement handle does not affect the position or state of any other column or nested handle.
+If the driver reports `SQL_GD_CONCURRENT`, and rowset size is 1, fetching partial data from one column (using SQLGetData) or on a nested statement handle does not affect the position or state of any other column or nested handle.
 If the driver specifies `SQL_GD_ANY_ORDER` and does not specify `SQL_GD_CONCURRENT`, calling SQLGetData or retrieving data from a nested handle resets the position of any columns previously fetched using SQLGetData to the beginning and closes the cursor (but does not automatically free the hstmt) of any previously fetched nested columns for this row.

 Note that SQL_GD_CONCURRENT does not imply that the driver supports multiple concurrent asynchronous requests associated with the same parent statement handle.
 The root statement handle defines the scope for concurrent asynchronous operations.